-When writing a memoir, it’s important to stick to one subject and one time period, then really focus on that.
-Know your story!
 If your book is too general, it won’t make for a good read.

 Know your story

-In the above example, your reader would probably be parents of high school students.
-Perhaps yours is a cautionary tale, warning parents of the dangers of leaving their children’s education solely in the hands of the school system.
-If that’s the case your book might span two decades, showing your breadth of experience and many examples of neglect with final resolutions that all exemplify the problem.
+Or your book might span two decades, showing your breadth of experience and many examples of neglect with final resolutions that all exemplify the problem.

-We just discussed three versions of one life story.
-You see how these three books would be very different.
+Note: We just discussed three versions of one life story.
+You can see how these three books would be very different.
 It’s the same life, told through different lenses.
 Each story would be shared with your voice but would make the reader feel and experience very different things.

-Pick your reader and write to them.
+Whatever you do, you must select your readership and write to them.